Boiico/Feul.Node/README.md

 ✅  Step 15 📍

-#Replace the ANY_SERVICE_NAME section with your desired name, the P2P_SECRET section with the corresponding p2p key, and the ETH_RPC_ENDPOINT section with the Rpc from the HTTPS section on the Alchemy website.
+ℹ️ #Replace the ANY_SERVICE_NAME section with your desired name, the P2P_SECRET section with the corresponding p2p key, and the ETH_RPC_ENDPOINT section with the Rpc from the HTTPS section on the Alchemy website.

 ```
 fuel-core run \